 The system operates a smart control of the die temperature variations at each shot.
 Mhira3D examines the thermographic map of the part at the end of each cycle; this is nothing but the mirror of what is happening in the die itself.
 In this way the part tells us about the thermal variations of the die.
 Any anomalies and drifts, detectable by means of innovative algorithms, are thus intercepted to anticipate and prevent events such as machine down time.

-This complete and real-time monitoring is available to the operator, who can identify the areas in which overheating is occurring and intercept problems related to cooling and lubrication, such as clogging of the nozzles; he can also automate start-up by optimizing the number of initial rejects and detect burr formation.
+This complete and real-time monitoring is available to the operator, who can identify the areas in which overheating is occurring and intercept problems related to cooling and lubrication, such as clogging of the nozzles; he can also automate start-up by optimizing the number of initial rejects, identify broken pins and detect burr formation.

 Why is this step forward important?